 What are grads doing now?

-Graduates are readily finding teaching positions throughout Michigan.
+Graduates are readily finding teaching positions throughout the nation.